bruvellu/terebratalia-wnts/wnt.md

 *fz1/2/7* transcripts are almost ubiquitous in the tissues of gastrulating embryos (@fig:fzdantag).
 We observe an anteroposterior gradient with stronger signal at the apical region, in the anterior mesoderm, and in a pair of lateral ectodermal domains in the middle of the body (@fig:fzdantag and @fig:s-receptors).
-The posterior transcripts are cleared from the pedicle lobe late in gastrulation, but are up-regulated in the terminal portion of the pedicle lobe in the late larva, becoming nearly ubiquitous again (@fig:fzdantag).
+The posterior transcripts are cleared from the pedicle lobe late in gastrulation but are up-regulated in the terminal portion of the pedicle lobe in the late larva, becoming nearly ubiquitous again (@fig:fzdantag).

 *fz4* is expressed in a subapical ectodermal ring encircling the animal pole from the early gastrula until the late larva stage (@fig:fzdantag and @fig:s-receptors).
 The anterior portion of the mesoderm in the apical lobe also expresses *fz4* in all developmental stages (@fig:fzdantag and @fig:s-receptors).
 From the late gastrula, we detect *fz4* in the dorsal ectoderm between the mantle and pedicle lobe.
 This domain becomes stronger in the late larva as it expands around the pedicle lobe and beneath the mantle lobe, including in the mantle mesoderm (@fig:fzdantag and @fig:s-receptors).
 An additional *fz4* domain appears at the posterior tip of the pedicle lobe in the late larva (@fig:fzdantag and @fig:s-receptors).
-The incremental appearance of *fz4* domains during development correlates with the increase of *fz4* expression in the RNA-seq data (@fig:profiling).
+The incremental appearance of *fz4* domains during development correlates with the increase in its expression in the RNA-seq data (@fig:profiling).

 *fz5/8* is expressed in the ectoderm of the apical cap from the early gastrula to the late larva (@fig:fzdantag and @fig:s-receptors).
 This domain is complementary to the *fz4* domain in the apical lobe and does not overlap with the apical domain of *wnt5* ({@fig:doubles}E,F).